data-umbrella/event-transcripts/2025/109-roy-jupyter.md

 38:47 -- Add Button to Call the Server API
 39:05 -- Write a View for the Server API
 39:43 -- Where to Find the Walkthrough Code
-40:55 -- Search Standard Extensions with vim $(grep -InR "YOUR QUERY" * -l) 42:50 Resources
+40:55 -- Search Standard Extensions for Hints with vim $(grep -InR "YOUR QUERY" * -l) 42:50 Resources
 ```
 https://github.com/data-umbrella/event-transcripts/issues/92